theburningmonk/stream_ext/doc/getting_started.md

 ### buffer

-The `StreamExt.buffer` method creates a new stream which buffers values from the input stream produced within the sepcified **duration** and return the buffered values as a list.
+The `StreamExt.buffer` method creates a new stream which buffers values from the input stream produced within the specified **duration** and return the buffered values as a list.

 The buffered stream will complete if:
 * the input stream has completed and any buffered values have been pushed